 - Cut strips of paper about 1″ by 6″ for each student.
 Have the kids write the names of all the characters on the strips.
 Make the “Chicken Little” strip into a loop and glue it closed.
 Put the next animal (often Henny Penny) through the first loop and glue it closed.
 Continue, putting the animals in order to make a chain which follows the order of the story.

-- Here is a lesson plan on vivid alternatives for “said” which uses Stephen Kellogg’s fun non-traditional version of Chicken Little.
+- List the vivid alternatives for “said” in Stephen Kellogg’s fun non-traditional version of Chicken Little.

 What is the moral of “Chicken Little”?
 As is so often the case, you can take your pick from several interpretations.
 I say, pick the one that goes best with your curriculum goals.

 - “Chicken Little” can be about courage.
 Chicken Little overreacts to a perceived danger, so much so that he misses the clear signs of a real danger in the person of Foxy Loxy.
 For the same reason, this story can give a message about making accurate estimates of danger.

 - “Chicken Little” can be about stranger danger.
 Chicken Little puts not only himself but also his friends in danger by listening to Foxy Loxy.